julian-klode/blog.jak-linux.org/content/post/migrating-away-apt-key.md

 or, to avoid downloading as root:

     /usr/lib/apt/apt-helper download-file https://myrepo.example/myrepo.asc /tmp/myrepo.asc && sudo mv /tmp/myrepo.asc /etc/apt/trusted.gpg.d

-Older (and all) releases only support unarmored files with an extension .gpg.
-If you care about them, provide one, and use

-	sudo wget -qO /etc/apt/trusted.gpg.d/myrepo.gpg https://myrepo.example/myrepo.gpg

-Some people will tell you to download the `.asc` and pipe it to `gpg --dearmor`, but `gpg` might not be installed, so really, just offer a `.gpg` one instead that is supported on all systems.

 ## Pretending to be safer by using signed-by